JRC1995/Abstractive-Summarization/README.md

 the total sequence length.

-After calculating pt, we can use the formulas presented in the paper to calculate the G score which signifies the weight (or attention) that should be given to a hidden state.
+After calculating pt, we can use the formulas presented in the paper to calculate G (as written in the code below) constititues the attention or compatibility scores, i.e the weights (or attention) that should be given to a hidden state.

-G scores is calculated for each of hidden states in the local window.
+G is calculated for each of hidden states in the local window.
 This is equivalent to the function 'a(s)' used in the paper.

-The function returns the G scores and the position pt, so that the model can create the context vector.
+The function returns the attention weights in G and the position pt, so that the model can create the context vector.